DivineOmega/laravel-extendable-basket/README.md

 ### Database tables

 Two database tables are required to store basket and basket item data.
 By default these are called `Baskets` and `BasketItems`.
-This package provide database migrations to create these tables.
+This package provides database migrations to create these tables.

 Running the following command will move the package's migrations into your `database/migrations` directory.